-13. PPL stipulates that each procuring entity has a staff member(s) responsible for conducting procurement activities. - [1 point] Uniformity of the Legislative Framework 14.
-PPL references sanctions for violations of the PPL. - [1 point] Accountability and Integrity 15.
-Legislation explicitly defines fraud and corruption / abuse of public office and spells out the individual responsibilities and consequences for government employees and private firms or individuals found guilty of fraud or corruption. - [1 point] Accountability and Integrity Source: OECD Methodology 16.
-PPL ensures the right to review (complaints), for all interested parties, including general public, tender participants and potential suppliers. - [1 point] Scoring Method PPL ensures the right to review, for general public, tender participants and potential suppliers. - [1] PPL ensures the right to review, for tender participants and potential suppliers. - [0.75] PPL ensures the right to review, for tender participants. - [0.25] No one has the right to review. - [0] Uniformity of the Legislative Framework 17.
-PPL ensures the right to review throughout the procurement process. - [1 point] Overall: Components: a) Point Distribution b) c) a) Complaints can be filed at any time during the procurement process up until the signing of the contract [1/3] b) A procurement contract cannot be awarded with a pending complaint [1/3] c) A reasonable amount of time should be left between publication of the contract award decision and the signing of the contract, in order to give any stakeholder the opportunity to challenge the award decision. - [1/3] Uniformity of the Legislative Framework 18.
-PPL ensures the existence of an independent (from parties involved in a procurement dispute) review body with the authority to review complaints and grant remedies. - [1 point] Overall: Components: a) b) a) PPL ensures the existence of an independent review body. - [0.7] b) The review body includes civil society members. - [0.3] Uniformity of the Legislative Framework
+Uniformity of the Legislative Framework 14.
+PPL references sanctions for violations of the PPL. - [1 point] Accountability and Integrity 1 Section VII, PPLM 15.
+Legislation explicitly defines fraud and corruption / abuse of public office and spells out the individual responsibilities and consequences for government employees and private firms or individuals found guilty of fraud or corruption. - [1 point] 1 It is defined in Article 4, PPLM and Sample bidding documents (Instruction to bidders) Accountability and Integrity Source: OECD Methodology 16.
+PPL ensures the right to review (complaints), for all interested parties, including general public, tender participants and potential suppliers. - [1 point] Scoring Method 0.25 Article 54,55 and 56, PPLM PPL ensures the right to review, for general public, tender participants and potential suppliers. - [1] PPL ensures the right to review, for tender participants and potential suppliers. - [0.75]

+PPL ensures the right to review, for tender participants. - [0.25] No one has the right to review. - [0] Uniformity of the Legislative Framework 17.
+PPL ensures the right to review throughout the procurement process. - [1 point] Overall: 1 Article 54,55 and 56, PPLM Point Distribution Components: a) Complaints can be filed at any time during the procurement process up until the signing of the contract. - [1/3] b) A procurement contract cannot be awarded with a pending complaint. - [1/3] c) A reasonable amount of time should be left between publication of the contract award decision and the signing of the contract, in order to give any stakeholder the opportunity to challenge the award decision. - [1/3] a) 1/3 b) 1/3 c) 1/3 Uniformity of the Legislative Framework